teharlevo/RayMarchingGraphicsLibrary/README.md

 space - update to screen from object_maker.sdfMaker to screen escape - return to main menu

-to actually change object you need to go the object_maker.sdfMaker file on the demo //again link here (one day will be shit with UI I promise)
+to actually change object you need to go the object_maker.sdfMaker file on the demo again [//link](https://sovietgamingyt.itch.io/rmgl-demo1)
+(one day will be shit with UI I promise)

 ### object_maker.sdfMaker